learnuidev/myelin/README.md

-# Myelino
+# myelino

-Myelino is a small chadn library but for framer-motion animations
+myelino is a small chadn library but for framer-motion animations

-## Usage
+## Components

 1. Animated NavBar